Chingu-cohorts/pmrok-chgmgt/Section-A5.-Dealing-with-"Analysis-Paralysis".md

 ### Symptoms
 1. Technologies in the project stack which no one on the team has any experience using.
-2. Warning: User story uncompleted for more than 1 sprint
+2. _Warning_: User story uncompleted for more than 1 sprint
-3. Danger: User story uncompleted for more than 2 sprints
+3. _Danger_: User story uncompleted for more than 2 sprints

 ### Preventative, Corrective, or Mitigating Actions
 1. There is an adage stating "You can't manage what you don't measure".
 Defining the technology baseline for your team will help you to recognize with the teams capabilities are being strained.